djipco/webmidi/README.md

 >Note: Firefox v52+ deactivated support for NPAPI plugins.
 This means the Jazz-MIDI plugin will not
 >work in that version (and newer versions).
 An
 >[extension](https://addons.mozilla.org/en-US/firefox/addon/jazz-midi/) has been created by Jazz-Soft,
->but this extension does not use the same API as their NPAPI plugin.
-You can watch
+>to alleviate this problem but this extension does not use the same API as their NPAPI plugin.
->[this issue](https://github.com/cotejp/webmidi/issues/16) to be updated on progress.
+>Therefore, WebMIDIApiShim will need to be [updated](https://github.com/cotejp/webmidi/issues/16)
+>before full support for Firefox is restored.

 ## Node.js Support